BreakingBoot/FuzzUEr/README.md

 This is the tool is designed for setting up and Fuzzing the EDK2 firmware.
 The tool is designed to work with [TSFFS](https://github.com/intel/tsffs).

+## Research Paper

+This tool was developed as part of a research project and the paper called `FuzzUEr: Enabling Fuzzing of UEFI Interfaces` that is NDSS 25 and can be found [here](https://dx.doi.org/10.14722/ndss.2025.240400).

 ## Overview

 This repo is responsible for fuzzing the EDK2 UEFI through the use of a harness UEFI application that is reposible for creating well formed inputs to pass to other drivers.
 The tool generates the harness for TSFFS automatically.
 Everything has been configured to run within Docker containers to make it easier to use and more portable.
 FuzzUEr has 3 main components: